TheGoldenDua/TheGoldenDua/README.md

 ### ✨ Quote I Live By

-> “Learning never exhausts the mind.” – *Leonardo da Vinci*
+> “First, solve the problem.
+Then, write the code.” — *John Johnson*